Benjamin-Dobell/Heimdall/Win32/README.txt

        button in the "PIT" section.
 This will open a dialogue allowing you to navigate to and select a valid PIT (.pit) file.

+       If you do not already have a valid PIT file stored on your computer you can download your device's PIT file from the "Utilities" tab.

-    6. If a valid PIT file has been selected then "Add" button below the list box will become enabled.
+    6. If a valid PIT file has been selected then "Add" button below the "Partitions (Files)" list-box will become enabled.
 Press this button to add a partition to your flash.

     7. When you first add a partition you will see the "Partition Name" and "Partition ID" be populated with information.
 Use the "Partition Name"